ArduPilot/ardupilot_wiki/common/source/docs/common-joystick.rst

 -  Click the **Enable** button on the Joystick setup screen to enable sending messages to the vehicle
--  Connect your flight controller to the computer with a USB cable
+-  Connect your autopilot to the computer with a USB cable
 -  Push the Mission Planner's **Connect** button
 -  Go to the **Initial Setup \| Mandatory Hardware \| Radio Calibration** screen and ensure the green bars all move in the